brianhouse/open_circuits/intro.md

 # Introduction

-### What this course is

-physical computing
+Hi everyone, welcome to Open Circuits.

+Intros:
+- name + pronouns
+- art courses at Amherst
+- experience with programming
+- experience with electronics

+(second semester, sound artist, experienced programmer, novice with electronics)

 ### What this course is not

+- It's not a science or engineering course

 We will not be learning the mathematics of circuitry or general engineering priciples.
-It's not about understanding electricity; it's about the process of experimentation within a studio art environment.
+It's not about understanding electricity.
+There are no formulas.

+### What this course is

+#### This is a studio art course

+What happens in an artist's studio?
+- experimentation
+- exploration
+- tinkering with materials
+- self-expression
+- creative misuse
+- wrestle with social issues through making
+- goal: to produce something aesthetically beautiful and/or interesting

+This space: has been the artist-in-residence studio on campus, and now it's the Sound + Electronics studio.
+Just cleaned it out last week.

+...and this course is a brand new course.
+Never been taught.

+So you all are the guinea pigs, and we're going to be figuring some stuff out together.

+#### Media art

+In this course, we are going to be building circuits using microcontrollers.
+And we'll dive in to the specifics soon enough.

+But to situate it further, we're loosely in the genre of media art.
+Which is art that not only uses technology, but also reflects on technology and our relationship to it.

+#### Examples

+### Syllabus

+### Getting setup

+guide/setup.md